arcus-smart-home/arcusplatform/khakis/README.md

 Docker caches intermediate images to speed up image creation, so running this command after making small changes will not take as long as the first run.

-## Bringing up the Iris 2 docker container
+## Bringing up the Arcus docker container

 Running the following command on the console will start a new docker container named "eyeris" using the Iris 2 uber Docker image "eyeris/uber".